EddyLuten/bhreia.com/docs/items/pelang-box.md

 # Pelang Box

-The Pelang Box is a small 6x6x6 inch box constructed from stonewood native to Yungxi's easternmost islands.
+The Pelang Box is a small 6x6x6 inch box constructed from Stonewood native to Yungxi's easternmost islands.

 The box opens by speaking the Yungxi symbols on it aloud: